Let’s talk about the value of SEO.

 This means that over the course of several years, you are likely to get much more business from your SEO dollar spend than you would if you spent it on PPC, social media, or any other “instant gratification” channel.

 See email marketing and SEO crushing it in the rankings below:

 (Create a new blog targeting a specific keyword theme and then send it out in a snazzy email to your database, anyone??)

 The great thing about SEO is that, unlike email marketing, it enables you to capture an entirely new audience of people who are searching for your solution, and has potentially never heard of your brand.
 Ultimately this means your overall Cost of Acquisition comes down over time, helping you get new business for less marketing spend per customer interaction.

 Do you know what your current Cost of Acquisition is?
 What’s your plan to get the most from your marketing budget this year?
 If SEO isn’t part of that plan, let’s get it there.

 Is it surprising that organic search traffic converts at a higher rate than other sources of traffic?
 I should think not.
 People who come via search are by definition searching for your specific product or service.

-Google has essentially replaced the traditional word-of-mouth so that instead of asking a “Hey, do you know anybody that…” to your colleague, you can just ask Google.
+Google has essentially replaced traditional word-of-mouth so that instead of asking, “Hey, do you know anybody that…” to your colleague, you can just ask Google.

 Once your SEO campaign is up and running, you’ll get more leads from that traffic that you can from any other source.